 2 Macroscale: contraction at the organ level

-The contributions summarized in this chapter are from the work of Caruel et al. Dimensional reductions of a cardiac model for effective validation and calibration (2014) and Kimmig and Caruel Hierarchical modeling of force generation in cardiac muscle (2020).
+The contributions summarized in this chapter are can be found in by Caruel et al.; and by Kimmig and Caruel.
 The general approach used in these two references is quite representative of the literature.

 2.1 Background: mechanical models of the heart